-1. The disability annuity of an employee, child, or widow(er) will not be paid for any month in the trial work period in which the annuitant works for an employer covered by the Railroad Retirement Act.

-2. The disability annuity of an employee will not be paid for any month in this period in which the employee annuitant earns more than:
+- The disability annuity of an employee, child, or widow(er) will not be paid for any month in the trial work period in which the annuitant works for an employer covered by the Railroad Retirement Act. - 2.
+The disability annuity of an employee will not be paid for any month in this period in which the employee annuitant earns more than the monthly disability earnings limit.
+Click here for monthly disability earnings limit chart: Disability Earnings Periods.